On Conditioning Brownian Particles to Coalesce: Introduction

-Moreover, that problem turns out to be more challenging in infinite dimension.
-We still justify that the conditional law of a cylindrical Wiener process in $L_2[0,1]$ starting at some non-decreasing function $g$ to the event of coalescence is the law of a MMAF.
-But we pay the prize of having to investigate more carefully the notion of conditional law to a zero-probability event, allowing to define it only in some directions of approximation.
+The main goal of this paper is to show that the MMAF appears by the conditioning of independent Brownian particles (more precisely, a cylindrical Wiener process) to the event that particle paths ``coalesce'' after their meeting.
+To be more precice, we will justify that the conditional law of a cylindrical Wiener process in $L_2[0,1]$ starting at some non-decreasing function $g$ to the event of coalescence is the law of a MMAF.
+But we will pay the prize of having to investigate more carefully the notion of conditional law to a zero-probability event, allowing to define it only in some directions of approximation.
+First of all, this observation would explain some similarities of the particle model with a Wiener process in the Euclidian space.
+For instance, the rate function in the large deviation principle for the MMAF has a similar form as the rate function for a usual Wiener process (see~\cite[Theorem~2.1]{Konarovskyi:2014} for a finite particle system and~\cite[Theorem~1.4]{Konarovskyi:CPAM:2019} for the MMAF starting from all points of an interval).
+Secondary, we hope this result will shed some light on the uniqueness of the distribution of the MMAF, which is one of the biggest problems.